-Withdrawing from substances without professional or medical attention is never advised.
-There are a number of sever complications that can arise.
+Going through withdrawal from substances without professional or medical attention is never advised.
+There are a number of severe complications that can arise.
 However, forcing someone to go into a recovery facility to withdraw is also not advised as well.
 Instead, San Diego Sober Living strives to make sure you have the correct information to understand the risk associated with withdrawing or detoxing at home.

 Making a decision to reduce, or completely stop, your alcohol addiction is a tough decision to make.
 Withdrawing from alcohol can be one of the most difficult battles you fight.
 This can include several possible life-threatening effects that could arise.
 Desiring to free yourself from alcohol addiction is amazing.
 However, there are some things you should know before you DIY it.